Strawberry Hibiscus Ice Cream

 Whisk the eggs until light and fluffy, about 3 minutes.
 Slowly add the sugar, while beating constantly for another minute.
 Add the strained cream-milk combo and mix well.
 Add strawberries and mix until just combined.

-Transfer to an ice cream maker and churn, according to your ice cream maker instructions.
+Transfer to Ice Cream Maker and churn according to instructions.
 Alternatively, transfer to a plastic container, cover and place in the freezer.

 Mix every 1/2 hour for 4 hours.
 Freeze for at least another 2 hours, but preferably overnight.